EzioDEVio/gh-repo-stats/README.md

 ## 🚀 Overview

-Welcome to `gh-repo-stats`, a crafted GitHub CLI extension designed with ❤️ by [Mohammed Aldaraji](https://github.com/theslash84).
+Welcome to `gh-repo-stats`, a crafted GitHub CLI extension designed by [Mohammed Aldaraji](https://github.com/theslash84).
 This tool is your CLI companion that provides a quick glance at the vitals of any GitHub repository.
 Leveraging the power of `gh-repo-stats`, you're just a command away from uncovering insights that matter.

 ### 🎯 Purpose